Login

 How to watch one

 For a guest unfamiliar with F1, the sprint is the easier race to enjoy.
-Thirty minutes, no pit stops, no strategy choices to track, just twenty cars going as fast as they can for one hundred kilometres.
+Thirty minutes, no pit stops, no strategy choices to track, just 22 cars going as fast as they can for 100km.
 For a guest who already follows F1, the sprint is a useful read on Sunday's race pace and tyre wear.

 Motorsport